 Further questions Will there be coaching?
 No, there will be no coaching, no sectional practice (apart from run-throughs you have organised yourselves), and no time for last minute learning!
 There will be nothing that distracts from quartetting with as many people as you can. :-) That said, there is a lot to be learned from quartetting with really good singers, so the Brigade is definitely a learning opportunity!
 You will be able to ask others for advice on an informal basis.

 But what if all four members of my quartet attend the brigade?
 Same answer.
-The quartet will need to obtain its own copyright clearance for any songs they wish to use outside of the Brigade rally.
+The quartet will need to obtain its own copyright clearance for their own copies of the scores to any songs they wish to use outside of the Brigade rally.

 I disagree with some of the decisions you've made in organizing this event , and I have suggestions for making the next event even better.
 There will be a brigade meeting where any current problems can be raised.
 There will be a questionnaire at the end where we request your feedback and suggestions for future events.
 If anything else is urgent, feel free to contact the organizers (you can use our contact page, or email one of us directly if you have the email addresses).